dgraph-io/dgraph/wiki/content/query-language/index.md

 The blocks need not be related in any way.

-Query Example: All of Angelina Jolie's films, with genres, and Steven Spielberg's films since 2008.
+Query Example: All of Angelina Jolie's films, with genres, and Steven Spielberg's (UID `0x3b0de646eaf32b75`) films since 2008.

 {{< runnable >}}
 {